 “This book aims to help all of us who share the lives of those with what is called autism to learn to think differently ourselves so that they can understand us better.”

-Gail’s book will be made available free of charge through Midlothian libraries and is available to buy or download from the Artlink Shop.
+Gail’s book is available free of charge through Midlothian libraries and is available to buy or download from the Artlink Shop.